CoderDojoSV/beginner-python/Day-7/README.md

 How do you know when the snake has hit the wall?
 You probably will want to do 4 different ifs to check whether the snake has hit each wall.
 Even better, how can you create a function called snake_hit_wall that returns True if one of those 4 conditions are met and False if not?
 (Hint: this will go in SECTION 1 of the code.)

+Here is an example function that only checks for two walls (this number might have to be adjusted):

+	def snake_hit_wall():
+		if snake_y < 20:
+			return True
+		if snake_x < 20:
+			return True

+		return False

 How can you use this function to quit the game when the snake hits the wall?
 (Hint: this will go in SECTION 4 of the code.)

 [Solution](finished/snake part 6.py)